-The Sons of Scotland Pipe Band is pleased to be practising in person again on Monday nights at the Eastview Legion, 294 Cyr Avenue in Vanier from 7 to 9 pm on Monday evenings, beginning on October 18.
+The Sons of Scotland Pipe Band is pleased to be practising in person again on Monday nights at the Eastview Legion, 294 Cyr Avenue in Vanier from 7 to 9 pm on Monday evenings, starting up again on February 7.
 We welcome you to get in touch about attending, at email@example.com

 Piping and Drumming Events

 B in the Park will be back - next year!
 July 30 - Glengarry Highland Games, Maxville, ON August 7 to 18- Scotland journey, 2022 Visit the Sons of Scotland site at www.sospb.com and check out their 'Travel to Scotland' page.
 Lots of updates always posted there and we are now taking expressions of interest for the 2023 journey.
 See the Travel to Scotland page for your chance to sign up and come with us!

 The annual trip to Scotland started back in 2003 when a group of players showed interest in traveling overseas.
 Since that time, the band has gone every year for 10 days in August, and each trip is different and just wonderful.
 In 2005, the band received permission to perform at the Palace of HolyroodHouse in Edinburgh, which they have done most years since then, and it is a great honour for everyone in attendance.
 That was the same year that the band also requested and received permission to perform for Her Majesty The Queen at Balmoral Castle in Ballater, Scotland.
 They planned this performance to include dancers and their guests, and the group of 95 had an amazing time.
 But this wasn't to be the last time the band would have this incredible opportunity.
 In 2013, 2015 and 2018 the band would again receive permission to perform for Her Majesty and other members of the Royal Family, with so many people enjoying this wonderful venue and show of a lifetime.